nalbachk/Midi2Input/README.md

 </pre>
 ATM suported:
 * DirectX.SendInput via user32.dll => allows to simulate keyboard events to games or other applications like dolphin
-* MidiInputEvents via winmm.dll (see InteractorMidi-History for Version with Melanchall-Lib)
+* MidiInputEvents via winmm.dll => allows to receive Midi (see InteractorMidi-History for Version with Melanchall-Lib)
+* keybd_event via user32.dll => allows to simulate keyboard events (atm not working)
 <pre>
 </pre>
 Todo's: